-If that wasn’t enough, then we have the added pressure of making the best out of these times, to be productive and to better ourselves up.
-Even if are starting to see that all of that is an endless rabbit hole that is sinking us in unknown and overwhelming waters, how do we pull ourselves out?
+If that wasn’t enough, then we have the added pressure of making the best out of these times, being productive and bettering ourselves.
+Even if we are starting to see that all of that is an endless rabbit hole that is sinking us into unknown and overwhelming waters, how do we pull ourselves out?

 Where is the wisdom we have lost in knowledge?T. S. Eliot

 Where is the knowledge we have lost in information?